adityaraj1702/E-Mall/README.md

    - Add an Android app to your Firebase project and download the `google-services.json` file.
    - Place the `google-services.json` file in the `android/app` directory of your Flutter project.
    - Ensure that your `android/build.gradle` and `android/app/build.gradle` files are properly configured as shown in the setup instructions from Firebase.
+   - Enable Firebase Authentication with Email and Password, Cloud Firestore, and Storage in your Firebase project from the Firebase console.

 4. **Run the app**